Windows is known to create virtual memory for the operating system incase the onboard memory doesn’t prove to be enough.

 This separate memory management system for Metro Apps is supposed to make Windows function more smoothly and with better performance.

 How do you delete Swapfile.sys?

 To start off, Swapfile.sys is not that big.
-The normal size for Swapfile.sys on a system running Windows 10 is around 256 MB, at its Maximum.
+The normal size for Swapfile.sys on a system running Windows 11 or Windows 10 is around 256 MB, at its Maximum.

 Note: If you are attempting this in order to free up space on a Tablet, it probably won’t be that large and is probably making your gadget run smoother and snappier.